1234sv/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 			void *stream;
 			/**< Private PMD data derived initially from an rte_comp_xform,
 			 * which holds state and history data and evolves as operations
-			 * are processed. rte_comp_stream_create() must be called on a
+			 * are processed. rte_compressdev_stream_create() must be called
-			 * device for all STATEFUL data streams and the resulting
+			 * on a device for all STATEFUL data streams and the resulting
 			 * stream attached to the one or more operations associated
 			 * with the data stream.
 			 * All operations in a stream must be sent to the same device.